sled-rs/sled-rs.github.io/errors.md

 These stats haunt me.
 They cause me to frequently ask myself "how can I design my systems to increase the chances that errors will be handled correctly?"

-This leads us to two goals:
+This leads to two goals:

 1. when an error happens, it is handled correctly
 2. error handling logic is triggered under test